UnderwaterDL/AdvFish/README.md

 Python = 3.6, Tensorflow = 1.8, keras = 2.3.1, tqdm, Pillow
 ```

-## data collection and pre-processing
+## Dataset downloading and pre-processing

 see codes in datasets.py